• Agents

 # [{"id": 1, "email": "alice@example.com", "role": "admin"}, ...]

-These debug bypasses — x-debug, x-admin-key, x-internal, hardcoded tokens like letmein or admin123 — are placeholder auth that AI generates during development.
-They ship to production because they return 401 in casual testing.
-The security is a prop on a stage set.
-It only works if nobody walks behind it.
+These debug bypasses — x-debug, x-admin-key, x-internal, hardcoded tokens — are development scaffolding.
+They ship to production because they feel protected in casual testing.
+The security is performance theater.

 Why AI builds it this way